abs-platform/abs-software/CODING_STYLE.md

         #endif
- 3. Header files must have a conditional compilation with a descriptive name given its domain and file name, and finish with a _H:
+ 3. Header files must have a conditional compilation with a descriptive name given its domain and file name, and finish with a `_H`:

         #ifndef APPMOD_H
         #define APPMOD_H
         ...
         #endif

  4. Only include what is needed.
 Avoid including what it is not needed (i.e. unused libraries, old headers...)
  5. C/C++ macros and complex constants (i.e. those which are calculated at compile-time) are there to save time, reduce lines of code, improve readability and mitigate typo-like errors.
 Use them with care, though, and don't forget to wrap complex expressions with parentheses.
 Example:

         #define A   3
         #define B   4
         /* ---- case 1: */